Gary Bloxom of MetroScope interviewed music faculty Emily Ross and Justin Smith about Marylhurst's summer camps.

-Katherine Lam will graduate from the School of Business this month with her Master in Business Administration degree—at the same time as her fifth restaurant location opens in Tigard, adjacent to the Target store near Washington Square mall.
+Katherine Lam graduated from the School of Business in 2014 with her Master in Business Administration degree—at the same time as her fifth restaurant location opened in Tigard, adjacent to the Target store near Washington Square mall.
 She is the first to admit that she has a full, fast-paced life, but it fills her with an energy and enthusiasm that is inspiring and infectious.

 Secrets of success: Timing, Networking, Teamwork